marianne-odonnell/odin-recipes/README.md

-For this project I hope to improve my html skills.
+For this project I hope to improve my html skills to build a basic webpage.